 From Asia to New Zealand and even to Ireland, seaweed has been a nutritional staple in cultures for thousands of years.
 Now it’s time to introduce seaweed to you too.
 Apparently, in Japanese culture, it’s offensive to call it sea-weed because it is so nutritious and isn’t close to a weed whatsoever.
 If you haven’t seen seaweed around, then think of the paper-like wrapping around sushi, or the greens floating on top of miso soup or seaweed salad.
 Soon sea vegetables are going to take over many of our favorite restaurant menus.

 Looking to speed up your metabolism?
 Then introduce seaweed today.

-Experts state that this edible form of algae is high in fiber, which is amazing for promoting satiety, reducing bloating and easing digestion.
+Experts state that this edible form of algae is high in fiber, which is amazing for promoting satiety, reducing bloating, and easing digestion.
 Apparently, seaweed contains both soluble and insoluble fiber.
-Therefore seaweed also supports gut health because it’s an amazing pre biotic.
+So seaweed also supports gut health because it’s an amazing pre biotic.

 A tasty way to introduce seaweed to your meals is by adding seaweed strips to your favorite soups and salads.

 Introduce seaweed into your diet because it might be the solution to most of your ailments.
 From diseases to the common cold, seaweed will strengthen your immune system.
 This is because this sea-vegetable contains many immune-boosting minerals and vitamins.
 Research states that seaweed is a source of potent antioxidants, including alginate and fucoxanthin.
 There’s decent research that shows potential anti-inflammatory benefits that may relate to reducing the risk of diabetes and obesity.

 Your thyroid will thank you too!
 Apparently, because seaweed contains a lot of iodine and an amino acid called tyrosine, it may help prevent thyroid disease.
 Introduce seaweed since it also contains polyphenols, which can support anti-cancer processes in the body.